Sindh High Court: Bench

-High Court of Sindh consists of a Chief Justice and 27 other Judges.
-A Judge of the High Court is appointed by the President after consultation with the Chief Justice of Pakistan, the Governor of the Province and the Chief Justice of the High Court in which appointment is to be made.
-No person is appointed as a Judge of the High Court unless he is a citizen of Pakistan having forty years and has been an advocate of the High Court or has held a judicial office for ten years and has for a period of not less than three years served as or exercised the functions of a District Judge in Pakistan.
-A Judge of a High Court holds office until he attains the age of sixty-two years, unless he sooner resigns or is removed from office in accordance with the Constitution.
+The High Court of Sindh consists of a Chief Justice and 27 other judges.
+A judge of the High Court is appointed by the President after consultation with the Chief Justice of Pakistan, the Governor of the Province and the Chief Justice of the High Court.
+No person can be appointed as a judge of a High Court unless he is a citizen of Pakistan at least forty years of age and has been an advocate of the High Court or has held a judicial office for ten years and has for a period of not less than three years served as or exercised the functions of a district judge in Pakistan.
+A judge of a High Court holds office until he attains the age of sixty-two years, unless he resigns before then or is removed from office in accordance with the Constitution.

-The principal seat of the High Court of Sindh is at Karachi with a Bench at Hyderabad, Sukkur and Larkana, Mirpurkhas The High Court may have more Benches at other places as the Governor on the advice of the Cabinet and in consultation with the Chief Justice of the High Court may determine Jurisdiction.
+The principal seat of the High Court of Sindh is at Karachi with benches at Hyderabad, Sukkur, Larkana, and Mirpurkhas.
+The High Court may have more benches at other places as the Governor on the advice of the Cabinet and in consultation with the Chief Justice of the High Court may determine.